zy-feng/ExercisesInC/exercises/ex01/README.md

 Look up what these flags do.
 Did you get additional warnings?
 See if you can get your program to compile cleanly with these flags.

-​	*Response*: The program complains that
+​	*Response*: Type `make flags` in the current directory.
+The program complains that

 ```
 cards.c: In function ‘main’: